Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 - Mental Health Support Worker.
 Mental health support workers assist individuals with mental health challenges by providing coping strategies, resources, and referrals to mental health professionals.

 - Correctional Case Manager.
 Correctional case managers work with individuals involved in the criminal justice system, providing support, resources, and assistance in reentry planning.
-They can work in jails, probation offices, and with other legal agencies.
+They work in jails, probation offices, and with other legal agencies.

 What You Can’t Do With a BSW in California: An Overview of State Licensing Laws